"A perfect image is a perfect moment, captured!" ... AR

 About Alan Rogers

-With every wedding I photograph I bring along nearly 40 years of photographic experience for the Bride, Groom and their families.
+With every wedding I photograph I bring along nearly 40 years of photographic experience for the Bride, Groom & their families.
 I have seen it all… mostly all beautiful, but occasionally bad and sometimes even the ugly.
-All this experience enables me to anticipate and capture everything that happens during a wedding day, rain, hail or shine!
+All this experience enables me to anticipate and capture everything that happens during a wedding, rain, hail or shine!

 Today when I photograph at weddings, I am very much aware that as I click the shutter on my latest high-tech equipment, I am essentially still doing what I did all those years ago with my old 35mm SLR film camera.
 I am seizing and freezing moments that will live on forever.
 Images that when looked at in years to come will take families right back in time to that very second.

 As a Father myself of four beautiful children (ages 24, 22, 16 and 7) I understand how at the end of the day weddings are really just all about love and family, and how important it is for each family to have their special moments captured as if it were my own.

 When I'm not busy at weddings I am often out enjoying street photography.
 Being able to capture candid moments in life on the street is an acquired skill that I employ for my couples during their weddings.
 You can see some of my street work on Flickr.com @ https://www.flickr.com/photos/alanrogers_photographer or ViewBug @ https://www.viewbug.com/member/alanrogers